Stealthy Communication over Adversarially Jammed Multipath Networks

-Coding against an overwrite jammer is significantly more non-trivial since all possible jamming strategies should be considered.
-In this work we prove that there exists a coding scheme with positive rate that is resilient to every (including even the worst-case) jamming strategy.
-The crux of our proof, as explained in Section~\ref{sec:overwrite}, is to take advantage of James' uncertainty about the message/codeword conditioned on his observations.
-This is inspired by the novel ideas in~\cite{dey2015sufficiently} for reliable communication over myopic adversarial channels.
+Coding against an overwrite adversary is significantly more non-trivial since James can use any jamming strategy which is unknown to Alice and Bob.
+In this work we develop a coding scheme with positive rate that is resilient to every (including even the worst-case) possible jamming strategy.
+The essences of our proof lie in Lemma~\ref{lemma:ratio} presented in Section~\ref{sec:overwrite} and a proper use of the \emph{McDiarmid's inequality}~\cite{mcdiarmid1989method}.

-From a stealth perspective, the major challenge in this work is to design communication schemes that introduce redundancy across the $C$ links (so as to enable resilience to James' jamming) without allowing the resulting correlation across links to reveal to James that Alice is actually communicating.

 While the focus of this work is on robustness to active jamming, it has not escaped our attention that composing our schemes with well-known techniques in the information-theoretic literature allows us to get schemes that are secure against both information leakage and active jamming attacks in this stealthy communication setting.
 A full characterization of this communication setting with trifold objectives is a source of ongoing investigation.